samsadar236/btp-dispatch-engine/README.md

 ---

-## 🤖 The two AI agents — what they do, and how they run without API keys
+## The two AI agents — what they do, and how they work

-The system ships **two agents** that share the same engine but serve different time horizons.
+The system ships two agents that share the same core engine but serve different time horizons.

-### 📡 News Watch agent (`agents/news_agent.py`) — the *forward-looking* one
+### News Watch agent (`agents/news_agent.py`) — the forward-looking one

-**Job:** quantify an event's impact *before it happens*.
-This is the direct answer to *"event impact is not quantified in advance."*
+**Job:** estimate an event’s impact before it happens.

-A future event has no exact location, no assigned officer, no recorded duration — none of the per-event features F4 needs.
-So pre-scoring honestly uses the **type-level historical analogue**: it maps a detected event ("farmers' rally") to its nearest event-cause in the data (`protest`), then pulls that type's median clearance, closure rate, severity tier, and conformal P90 from the reference table, and runs them through the exact same `dispatch_for_row()` rules the live engine uses.
-The output is a pre-deployment plan: severity, expected closure %, clearance estimate, and recommended officers / barricade / diversion.
+This agent handles the pre-event case, where exact location, assigned officer, and observed duration are not yet available.
+It uses a type-level historical analogue: it maps a detected event to its nearest event-cause in the data, then uses that event type’s median clearance time, closure rate, severity tier, and conformal P90 from the reference table.
+The output is a pre-deployment plan with severity, expected closure probability, clearance estimate, and recommended officers, barricading, and diversion level.

-### 🚨 Alert agent (`agents/alert_agent.py`) — the *real-time* one
+### Alert agent (`agents/alert_agent.py`) — the real-time one

-**Job:** when an incident is reported live, score it immediately and emit an officer-facing alert.
-This is the *"real-time data"* half of the brief.
+**Job:** score a live incident immediately and emit an officer-facing alert.

-A live incident **does** have features (cause, vehicle type, police station, corridor, time), so it uses **F4's calibrated per-event probability** with the conservative floor `deployment_risk = max(F4, type_rate)` — the same floor F6 uses, so a rare-but-dangerous type like VIP movement can't be under-protected by a noisy per-event estimate.
-It then runs F5/F6 for the full dispatch, formats an alert, and **logs the incident to `review_log.csv`** — which is exactly what F7 consumes.
-That's the learning loop closing.
+This agent handles the live case, where the report already includes usable features such as cause, vehicle type, police station, corridor, and time.
+It uses the calibrated per-event closure model, applies the conservative deployment floor, and generates the final dispatch recommendation.
+It then formats the alert and logs the incident to `review_log.csv` for the learning loop.

-It deliberately does **not** auto-dispatch or pick a "nearest unit" — that requires live fleet GPS the log doesn't contain.
-It is decision-support, and says so.

-### How they work with no API keys — the honest explanation

-Each agent has **two layers**, and only one of them needs the internet:

-**The spine (ships working, no keys, no network).** Mapping an event type to its analogue → pulling the historical stats → scoring through the engine → producing the recommendation.
-This is pure computation over the local artifacts.
-It runs today, exactly as it would in production, and that's what you see when you run the scripts or use the Live Ops tab.

-**The two outward-facing interfaces (defined, stubbed, wired at deploy).** In `news_agent.py` these are explicitly:
-- `fetch_notices()` — at deploy, scrape one reliable feed (the BTP traffic-advisory portal or a single RSS feed) for raw event text.
-- `extract_event_from_text()` — at deploy, call an LLM (Claude) with a structured prompt to turn that messy text into a clean record: `{event_name, location, event_type, start_time, confidence}`.

-Both are written as clearly-labeled `NotImplementedError` interfaces with the exact deploy instructions in their docstrings.
-The key design decision: **the LLM's only job is messy-text → structured-record.** Once you have a structured event, the spine takes over — and the spine is fully tested here by feeding it the same structured records the LLM *would* produce.
-So "no API key" doesn't mean "fake"; it means the part that needs a key (reading the public internet) is cleanly separated from the part that does the actual scoring (which needs no key and is proven to work).

-This is honest engineering: we don't claim a live news scraper we can't run offline.
-We claim — and demonstrate — the decision logic that consumes such a feed, with the feed itself as a one-function swap.
+### Core pipeline vs deployment hooks

+The core scoring logic runs locally and does not require API keys.
+Any live feed ingestion or LLM-based parsing is treated as an optional deployment-time integration, not a dependency of the model itself.

+This is intentional: the project demonstrates the decision logic and scoring pipeline end to end, while keeping external integrations separable and easy to swap in later.

 ---